Tiananmen Square: a square in the center of Beijing adjacent to the Forbidden City, the largest public open space in the world.

-However, when one does just a bit more digging, even that most proud and innocent of descriptions are brought into question.
+However, when one does just a bit more digging, even that proudest and innocent description is brought into question.
 Other sources rank the Square as the fourth largest town square in the world.
 That seems to be at odds with the claim of being the largest public space.
 In most sporting events, fourth place doesn’t even get you on the podium.

 The question is, what information about Tiananmen Square is available to the Chinese people.
-In America, it is a trivial matter to load up a web browser, bring up a search engine, and type in a query.
+It is a trivial matter in America to load up a web browser, bring up a search engine, and type in a query.
 Sorting through the information could keep a person busy for weeks.
 No detail is left out.
 No speculation is forbidden.
-Every true fact and controversial opinion is there for the reading.
+Every fact and controversial opinion is there for the reading.
 In China, the same cannot be said.

 Securing the computer

-One of the ways the government tries to do this is by compromising computers with viruses and malware that inject worms and backdoors into the system.
-With these types of exploits, the government can gain damning information about the dissonance, and lock down the systems so that they can no longer access the Internet outside of China’s control.
+The government tries to do this by compromising computers with viruses and malware that inject worms and backdoors into the system.
+With these exploits, the government can gain damning information about the dissonance and lock down the systems so that they can no longer access the Internet outside of China’s control.

-One of the ways to secure a computer without an IT department is to run a virtualized OS environment and let a package like VMware NSX do the heavy lifting of locking down the system against threats.
+One way to secure a computer without an IT department is to run a virtualized OS environment and let a package like VMware NSX do the heavy lifting of locking down the system against threats.
 According to Trend Micro, the benefits include:

 Use a Proxy